18 Jan How Do You Eat An Elephant?

 According to my friend, the speaker, workshop facilitator and author Louisa Jewell, that’s when it’s time to ‘engage in small yeses’.
-As part of my 30-day Power Words Challenge, I’ve been reading Louisa’s new book “Wire Your Brain for Confidence; The Science of Conquering Self-Doubt”.
+I’ve been reading Louisa’s new book “Wire Your Brain for Confidence; The Science of Conquering Self-Doubt”.
 Halfway through chapter 4, this section stuck out to me.
 She’s generously agreed to share this excerpt with us…

 Engage in Small Yeses

 Excerpt from: Wire Your Brain for Confidence; The Science of Conquering Self-Doubt by Louisa Jewell

 “You do not necessarily have to start with one big decision.
 Remember, success comes not with one big yes but with hundreds of smaller yeses along the way.
 Let’s say you want to lose weight.
 This goal requires you to regulate what you eat every day, and make a choice every time you think about eating.
 Do I have my coffee black, or with cream and sugar?
 Do I have fried eggs with bacon and buttered toast, or choose poached eggs and fruit instead?
 Do I order salad with lean chicken, or my favorite grilled-cheese sandwich with fries?
 It is not an earth-shattering event that maintains your weight or causes weight loss or gain.
 It is one small decision at a time, one small shift in your thinking.
 If every time you have to make that decision you say to yourself, This morning I will have my coffee with cream and sugar, but tomorrow I’ll have it black or For lunch this time I will have the fries, but I’ll eat less for dinner, you are putting off your decision to eat well and you will not achieve your desired weight-loss goal.